Makarska, Croatia: A complete travel guide

 On the northern outskirts of Makarska, Biloševac beach can get quite busy in the summer.
 As well as plenty of places to eat nearby, there is an inflatable aqua park, jet ski rental and also the Makarska tennis centre.
 This beach is great for families and those who enjoy being a bit more active.

-Nugal beach
+Nugal Beach

 Nugal beach was once a hidden gem, and although it is becoming more well known, it is still quieter than some of the other nearby beaches.
 The beach is a small, isolated cove, hidden at the base of a steep cliff.
 You can only access it by walking through the Osejava Forest Park.
 There are no facilities on the beach, so if you’re staying for the day, bring water and snacks.
 Nugal beach is a naturist beach, however it welcomes all visitors.
 Come here early in the morning before it gets too busy.